ECronin1973/Applied_Statistics_MyWork/README.md

 - 1. Use `numpy.random.normal` to generate three samples with 100 values each.
 Give each a standard deviation of `0.1`.
 Give the first sample a mean of `4.9`, the second a mean of `5.0`, and the third a mean of `5.1`.
 - 2. Perform one-way anova on the three samples and add `1` to `no_type_ii` whenever a type II error occurs.

-Summarize and explain your results.
+Summarise and explain your results.

 ### Assumptions Made

-According to [Laerd Statistics](https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php), When you choose to analyse your data using a one-way ANOVA, part of the process involves checking to make sure that the data you want to analyse can actually be analysed using a one-way ANOVA.
+According to [Laerd Statistics](https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php), when you choose to analyse your data using a one-way ANOVA, part of the process involves checking to make sure that the data you want to analyse can actually be analysed using a one-way ANOVA.
 You need to do this because it is only appropriate to use a one-way ANOVA if your data "passes" six assumptions that are required for a one-way ANOVA to give you a valid result.
 The following outlines each assumption and states whether this test meets each assumption.

 - Assumption # 1: Dependent Variable
 - Assumption # 2: Independent Variable